 With the cloud computing bringing the vast amount of computing power for every company, building AI models augmenting daily processes or performing tasks unthinkable before became more accessible.
 According to Accenture, modern AI accessible today can boost productivity by up to 40%.

-Both the strength and the problem with AI is in the versatility of solutions – they can be applied to automate various tasks, including natural language processing, image recognition, or data analytics.
+Both the strength and the problem with AI development is in the versatility of solutions – they can be applied to automate various tasks, including natural language processing, image recognition, or data analytics.
 Moreover, only the process of training is computing-heavy.
 The already trained neural network can be launched and effectively used on the mobile device, without devouring the processor.

 The app is far from being flawless delivering sometimes a bit weird suggestions, but it is a great example of the future to come.